 Sure, industrial grade photo editing systems are a different story, but for most average users, the hardware for photo editing does not have to be as complex as a workstation PC.

-This is by far the most important and the key consideration when choosing the convertible laptop for photo editing.
+This is by far the most important and the key consideration when choosing the convertible laptop, or any laptop, for photo editing.

 A good processor has a direct effect on the performance of the photo editing software.
 Let us take Photoshop, for instance.